-\If the number of employees for any band was 5 or less we are legally required to combine it with the next highest band.
+If the number of employees for any band was 5 or less we are legally required to combine it with the next highest band.

 Employee remuneration includes salary and motor vehicles as part of the salary package paid to the employee.
-These figures represent headcount and so do not agree to the total full time equivalent employees reported at the left.
+These figures represent headcount and so do not agree to the total full time equivalent employees.